jeffscyberjournal/CTFbin/Skynet.md

 1. Add features to beta CMS /45kra24zxs28v3yd
 2. Work on T-800 Model 101 blueprints
 3. Spend more time with my wife

-Answer: /45kra24zxs28v3yd is the hidden directory
+Answer Q2: /45kra24zxs28v3yd is the hidden directory

 ## Q3 What is the vulnerability called when you can include a remote file for malicious purposes?

-Answer: Remote File Inclusion
+AnswerQ3: Remote File Inclusion

 This is literally a clue for the next step, gobuster search into directory finds a directory called /administrator.
 A quick search with browser shows THM_Target/administrator/ presents us with the Cuppa CMS login page, based on text above login section "Use a valid username and password to gain access to the administrator".
 Clearly meant to be an administrative access point.